-8.41 It is proposed to provide 3 x 3 bedroom (4 person), 3 x 4 bedroom (5 person) and 2 x 4 bedroom (6 person).
+- 8.42 It is proposed to provide 6 x 3 bedroom (6 person) and 2 x 4 bedroom (8 person).
 The table above demonstrates that the proposed development would comply with the minimum space standards set out within the London Plan and that enough private amenity space and built in storage would be provided.
-On that basis, the proposals are considered to provide a suitable quality of accommodation in terms of the size of the units proposed.

-- 8.42 London Plan Policy D6 states that housing development should maximise the provision of dual aspect dwellings and normally avoid the provision of single aspect dwellings.
+On that basis, the proposals are considered to provide a suitable quality of accommodation in terms of the size of the units proposed. - 8.43 London Plan Policy D6 states that housing development should maximise the provision of dual aspect dwellings and normally avoid the provision of single aspect dwellings.
 Given the orientation of the site and proposed buildings, sufficient light and outlook would be provided with all homes being dual aspect.
 Ceiling heights should be at least 2.5m; a section has been provided which shown floor-floor heights of 3m which will allow this.
-A condition is recommended requiring finished floor levels (to achieve visual subservience, but also to demonstrate that this standard will be met). - 8.43 Good design promotes quality of life for the occupants and users of buildings.
+A condition is recommended requiring finished floor levels (to achieve visual subservience, but also to demonstrate that this standard will be met).
+The proposal has been considered against the London Plan Housing Design Standards LPG and would provide high quality homes. - 8.44 Good design promotes quality of life for the occupants and users of buildings.
 This includes function, buildings should be easy to use.
 It also includes comfort, safety and security.
 Amenity, privacy accessibility and adaptability.
 The development has been designed to provide accessible housing.
-All the units would be capable of meeting the M4(2) ('accessible and adaptable' units) building regulation requirement, set by London Plan Policy D7, as all of the houses would have level threshold access. - 8.44 The London Housing SPG states that a minimum of 5 m2 of private outdoor space should be provided for 1-2 person dwellings and an extra 1sqm for each additional occupant.
-Policy DM10.4 requires proposals for new residential development to provide private amenity space that is of high-quality design and enhances and respects the local character; provides functional private amenity space.
-In terms of the private amenity space provision, the dwellings would each have access to a rear garden which exceeds the required standards. - 8.45 The proposal includes an access drive which would be visible from the new homes, with good passive surveillance.
-A condition is recommended requiring details of lighting.
-These design measures will ensure that the proposal creates a suitably safe environment and avoids creating opportunities for crime. - 8.46 Whilst the proposal would see an uplift in the number of units/people on site, it is considered the proposed development would offer future occupiers a good standard of amenity, including the provision of private amenity space, and thus accords with relevant policy.
+All the units would be capable of meeting the M4(2) ('accessible and adaptable' units) building regulation requirement, set by London Plan Policy D7, as all of the houses would have level threshold access from the street into the dwellings. - 8.45 The London Housing SPG states that a minimum of 5 m2 of private outdoor space should be provided for 1-2 person dwellings and an extra 1sqm for each additional occupant.
+Policy DM10.4 requires proposals for new residential development to provide private amenity space that is of high-quality design and enhances and respects the local character; provides functional private amenity space. - 8.46 In terms of the private amenity space provision, the dwellings would each have access to a rear garden which exceeds the required standards. - 8.47 Whilst the proposal would see an uplift in the number of units/people on site, it is considered the proposed development would offer future occupiers a good standard of amenity, including the provision of private amenity space, and thus accords with relevant policy.